rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 This just tells us that the assertion failed and which line the assertion is on.
 A more useful failure message in this case would print the value we did get from the `greeting` function.
-Let's change the test function to have a custom failure message made from a format string with a placeholder filled in with the actual value we got from the `greeting` function:
+Let’s change the test function to have a custom failure message made from a format string with a placeholder filled in with the actual value we got from the `greeting` function: